It’s annoying but unfortunately true: most parts of the body work less well as one gets older and older.

 By better understanding cognitive aging, you’ll be better equipped to understand the older adults in your life, whether that is yourself or an older loved one.

-How does cognitive aging differ from a disease or more concerning changes in mental function?
+How does cognitive aging differ from a disease or more concerning changes in cognitive function?

 People sometimes have trouble understanding how cognitive aging is different from something more concerning, such as mild cognitive impairment, early Alzheimer’s disease, or other memory-related conditions they may have heard about.